 The most common message I get from people who find this site isn’t “how do I buy a tradeline?” — it’s “is there a way to get one for free?”
 Fair question, especially if you’re not sure whether tradelines are even worth paying for.
-The short answer is yes, there are free options.
-But each one comes with a real limitation that the generic SEO posts don’t mention.
+The short answer is yes, there are free ways to get tradelines.
+But each one comes with a real limitation that the generic SEO posts skip over, and knowing how to get free tradelines is mostly about knowing which limitation you can live with.

 What “free tradeline” actually means

 A tradeline is any account on your credit report — a credit card, a car loan, a mortgage.
 Every account you’ve ever opened is technically a tradeline.
 When people search for how to get free tradelines, they usually mean one of two things: either they want to get added as an authorized user on someone else’s account without paying a broker, or they want to build tradelines through their own accounts without spending money.
-These are different situations with different answers.
+These are different situations with different answers, and they run on completely different timelines.

 The actual free option: getting added as an authorized user

 If someone in your life — a parent, a sibling, a close friend — has a card with a high limit and long history and is willing to add you as an authorized user, that’s a free tradeline.
 The account shows up on your report, and depending on the issuer, you get credit for the card’s age and limit.
-You don’t need to actually use the card — just being listed is enough.
+You don’t need to use the card or even hold it; just being listed is enough.
+This is the same mechanism you’re paying for when you buy a tradeline — it’s exactly how piggybacking credit works, just without a broker or a seller in the middle.

 Free-ish: building your own tradelines

 Opening your own accounts creates your own tradelines — it’s just slow.
 A secured credit card (where you put down a deposit to open an account) is the most common starting point for thin-file borrowers.
-The deposit is usually refundable, and after a year or two of responsible use, many issuers will convert the account to a regular unsecured card.
+The deposit is usually refundable, and after a year or so of responsible use, many issuers will convert the account to a regular unsecured card.
+The CFPB has a plain, non-salesy rundown of ways to start or rebuild a credit history that’s worth reading if this is your situation.

 Credit unions also offer what’s sometimes called a share-secured loan or credit-builder loan.
 You borrow against money already in your account, make fixed payments for 12–24 months, and the credit union reports every payment to the bureaus.
 At the end, you get your money back and have a paid installment loan on your report.
-(It’s a genuinely solid product that most people don’t know about — worth looking into if you want installment account diversity on your file.)
+(It’s a genuinely solid product that most people don’t know about — worth looking into if you want installment-account diversity on your file, which a stack of credit cards alone won’t give you.)

 The problem with this path is time.
 If your mortgage pre-approval is in 90 days, a secured card you opened last month isn’t doing much.
-These approaches work — they just work on a year-plus timeline.
+These approaches work — they just work on a year-plus timeline, and no amount of good behavior speeds up the calendar.

 What paid tradelines do that free options can’t

 When someone buys a tradeline from a broker or from a site like mine, they’re paying for two things: a specific combination of limit and age, and speed.
-A $25,000 card that’s been open for many years posts to your report within three billing cycles.
-You don’t have to know the cardholder, you don’t have to wait for the account to season, and you can pick the characteristics that match what your lender needs to see.
+A $25,000 card that’s been open for many years posts to your report by the next statement close and reports for the standard term — two billing cycles through most brokers, which is the part buyers most often misjudge, so it’s worth understanding how long tradelines stay on your credit before you buy.
+You don’t have to know the cardholder, you don’t have to wait for an account to season, and you can pick the characteristics that match what your lender needs to see.

 What tradelines — free or paid — can’t do

 If you want to see what’s currently available, here’s the list of tradelines for sale on my store.
-If you have questions about whether any of them would help your specific situation, ask in the comments or use the contact form — I try to be straight with people about when it makes sense and when it doesn’t.
+If you have questions about whether any of them would actually help your specific situation, ask in the comments or use the contact form — I try to be straight with people about when it makes sense to pay and when a free route would serve them just as well.

 Things that I use, like, and am affiliated with: